Fraud Blocker

 What Are the Common Causes of Most Motorcycle Accidents in Albuquerque, NM?

 Motorcycle collisions happen for many reasons.
 They can be the fault of a motorcyclist, a passenger car driver, or another party.
-While you should drive safely and defensively as always, this will not always prevent an accident, especially when another party is negligent.
+While you should drive safely and defensively as always, this does not always prevent an accident, especially when another party is negligent.
 Some of the most common causes of motorcycle accidents include:

-1. Distracted Driving: This is a frequent cause of collisions between all types of vehicles.
+1. Distracted driving.
+This is a frequent cause of collisions between all types of vehicles.
 When someone takes their eyes or attention off the road, they are more likely to cause an accident.
 Motorcycles are harder to see on the road, so distracted drivers may take even longer to notice them.

-4. Failure to Yield: When drivers fail to yield the right-of-way, it can lead to an accident.
-One of the most common types of failure-to-yield motorcycle accidents occurs when a driver turns left in front of a motorcycle, thus impacting the smaller vehicle.
-This often happens because the driver misjudged the motorcycle’s speed or didn’t see the other vehicle.
+2. Failure to yield.
+When drivers fail to yield the right-of-way, it can lead to an accident.
+One of the most common types of failure-to-yield motorcycle accidents occurs when a driver turns left in front of a motorcycle, thus impacting the smaller vehicle.This often happens because the driver misjudged the motorcycle’s speed or didn’t see the other vehicle.
 Drivers can also fail to yield at intersections, on multi-lane roads, or while merging, which can also cause a serious accident.

-5. Low Visibility: Motorcycles are harder to see on the road compared to other vehicles.
+3. Low visibility.
+Motorcycles are harder to see on the road compared to other vehicles.
 Larger vehicle operators must take extra care to be aware of these vehicles.
 They should also fully check their blind spots and look for motorcyclists.
 Drivers who fail to ensure this care could sideswipe a motorcyclist or otherwise cause an accident.
 In low-visibility conditions, it is even more difficult to see a motorcyclist.

-FAQs About Albuquerque Motorcycle Accidents
+FAQs About Motorcycle Accidents in Albuquerque, NM

 How Much Are Most Motorcycle Accident Settlements?

-The total amount of a motorcycle accident settlement will depend on many different factors, such as the severity of the injuries, medical expenses, and pain and suffering.
-Insurance policy limits and the degree of fault will also influence the final settlement in Albuquerque.
-The highest motorcycle accident settlements typically include catastrophic injuries, such as spinal cord damage or traumatic brain injuries.
-Work with your attorney to ensure your settlement is as high as possible.
+The total amount of a motorcycle accident settlement can depend on many different factors, such as the severity of the injuries, medical expenses, and pain and suffering.
+Insurance policy limits and the degree of fault can also influence the final settlement in Albuquerque.

 How Long Does a Motorcycle Accident Claim Take?

-The severity of your injuries and outstanding disputes will impact how long it takes to close your motorcycle accident case.
-While some straightforward cases will settle relatively quickly, others could take much longer, especially if litigation becomes necessary.
+The severity of your injuries and outstanding disputes can impact how long it takes to close your motorcycle accident case.
+While some straightforward cases can settle relatively quickly, others could take much longer, especially if litigation becomes necessary.
 Insurance companies could also delay the timeline, as they may wish to dispute who was liable for the accident or the extent of the damages they need to cover.

 What Should I Not Do After a Motorcycle Accident in Albuquerque?

 You should not admit to fault immediately after a motorcycle accident.
 Anyone who hears you say this can use the statements against you later in court.
 You should also not delay seeking medical care, even if you feel completely fine.
-Not all serious injuries will present immediate symptoms, so it’s important to get checked on right away.
+Not all serious injuries present immediate symptoms, so it’s important to get checked on right away.
 You should also refrain from posting anything on social media, as it’s an open source and fair game to be used in court.

 Who Is at Fault in Most Motorcycle Accidents?

-Your Recovery Is Important To Us
+Hire a Motorcycle Accident Lawyer: Your Recovery Is Important to Us

 To learn more, contact our Albuquerque lawyers for a free consultation about your motorcycle accident case.
 Call us today at 505-243-4400 or email us your contact information.